-1. Choose a name for the database that you want to create.

-The name that you choose must start with a letter and have no more than four characters, for example, orcl.

-2. From the following table, identify the logical volumes that you must create:
+- Choose a name for the database that you want to create. - The name that you choose must start with a letter and have no more than four characters, for example, orcl. - 2.
+From the following table, identify the logical volumes that you must create:

 Number Partition Size (MB) Purpose and Sample Logical Volume Name

-Raw Logical Volumes for Or racle Database
+Raw Logical Raw Logical Volumes for Oracle Database

 1 500 SYSTEM tablespace:

 dbname_system_raw_500m

 1 300 + SYSAUX tablespace:

-(Number of instances 250) dbname_sysaux_raw_800m
+(Number of instances 250) instances dbname_sysaux_raw_800m

 Number of instances 500 UNDOTBS n tablespace (One tablespace for each instance, where n is the number of the instance):

 dbname_undotbsn_raw_500m

 1 160 EXAMPLE tablespace:

 dbname_example_raw_160m

 1 120 USERS tablespace:

 dbname_users_raw_120m